About Us » School History

 HISTORY

-The original main elementary school building was torn down in 1979.
-A new two story building and portable classes replaced it.
-On the High School and Intermediate School campus, a new parking lot adjacent to the gymnasium, a three story classroom building, a two story building and six new one story buildings were constructed.
-The following year, another two story building along with a new cafeteria, a track and football field, basketball and tennis courts and a baseball and softball field were added on the High School side.
-In 1981 a 45 space parking lot was constructed behind the Intermediate School along with a few portable classrooms.
+The original main elementary school building was torn down in 1979 and replaced with a new two-story building and portable classroom buildings.
+At the same time on the High School and Intermediate School campus, a new parking lot adjacent to the gymnasium, a three-story classroom building, a two-story building and six new one-story buildings were constructed.
+The following year, another two-story building along with a new cafeteria, a track and football field, basketball/tennis courts and a baseball/softball field were added on the High School side.
+In 1981 a 45-space parking lot was constructed behind the Intermediate School along with a few portable classrooms.

-In the late 1970s, the school population grew when the rural Puna district was sectioned off into subdivisions after the Sugar industry went under.
-Pahoa High & Intermediate School doubled in size during this period, and many new buildings were built on the campus.
-In 1993, Pahoa Elementary School separated from Pahoa High and Intermediate.
-In 1999, Keaau High School was constructed ten miles away to relieve Pahoa High & Intermediate Schools overcrowded student body, virtually downsizing it in half.
-In 2011, a new gymnasium opened on the south end of the campus, adjacent to the athletic fields.
+The school significantly grew over the years, especially in the late 1970s when the rural Puna district was sectioned off into subdivisions after the Sugar industry went under.
+Pahoa High doubled in size during this period, and many new buildings were built on the campus.
+Beginning with the 1993-1994 school year, the elementary school began to be administered as a separate campus (the present-day Pahoa Elementary School), while the high school was accordingly renamed Pahoa High & Intermediate School.
+In 1999, Keaau High School was constructed ten miles away to relieve Pahoa High & Intermediate School's overcrowded 2,500 student body, virtually downsizing it in half.
+Keaau High School has since become Pahoa High & Intermediate School's chief athletic rival.
+In 2012, a new gymnasium opened on the south end of the campus, adjacent to the athletic fields.

 In January 2012, Pāhoa High & Intermediate School celebrated the opening of its 1,000 seat gymnasium as the new home for Dagger sports and schoolwide activities.
 For the prior 69 years, the county gym was utilized for athletic and school events.
 The agriculture program prepares students by teaching life long skills in agriculture and related fields, as well as increasing students’ awareness of the global and technological importance of agriculture.
 Intermediate school students are provided with free after school online tutoring and a variety of character building activities.
 The Transition Center facilitates programs that prepare for post-graduate programs through work experiences that include the Education and Career Opportunities System (ECOS), Early College Running Start, Upward Bound, and internships.
 Additionally, PHIS helps students develop character building attributes, which promote effective communication and citizenry.
 We believe these efforts help students realize our school’s vision of succeeding as “a graduate who has the skills and knowledge to succeed socially, personally, and academically in a global society.”